Sean McVay's history in Chicago is a reason for optimism in the Divisional Round

 With that said, they are far from unbeatable, especially against a Bears team that doesn't have an ounce of quit in them.
 In fact, there are a few factors that actually seem to be going in Chicago's favor for the Divisional Round clash.

-For starters, a cold front is expected to arrive this weekend, and the Rams play in an indoor stadium in the heart of Los Angeles.
+For starters, a cold front is expected to arrive this weekend, and the Rams play in the heart of Los Angeles.
 Their coldest game of the year was played in 45-degree temperatures.
 It's still too early to be sure just how blustery Sunday's game will be, but temperatures are expected to hover around single digits.

 Another factor going in Chicago's favor is Sean McVay's less-than-stellar history at Soldier Field.
 He has yet to win a game in Chicago.